Two Year MBA Program (The Miami MBA)

 • At least one letter is required.
 Up to three may be submitted.

-• GMAT score report – A valid test score (less than 5 years old) is required.
-Exam waiver requests or requests to submit a GRE score in place of the GMAT are considered on a case-by-case basis.
+• GMAT/GRE score report – A valid test score (less than 5 years old) is optional

 • GRE Institution Code: 5815

-• TOEFL or IELTS score report – A valid score (less than 2 years old) is required as proof of English proficiency for international applicants who did not receive a degree in the United States or a foreign country where English is the primary language.
+• Duolingo English Test (DET), IELTS and TOEFL score report – A valid score (less than 2 years old) is required as proof of English proficiency for international applicants who did not receive a degree in the United States or a foreign country where English is the primary language.
 The following minimum score is required for admission to a graduate business degree program.

 If you do not yet have a GMAT or GRE test score and/or a TOEFL or IELTS score (international candidates only), you may complete and submit your application prior to taking the exam by indicating your approximate date within the Standardized Tests tab in the Academic History section.
 Select “Add Test Score” by the relevant test, then indicate that you have not yet taken the exam and add your estimated test date in the section provided.